Gilgahex/gilgahex.github.io/_pages/about.md

 <div class="col-md-8 pr-5">

 <h1>Hi there!</h1>
-<p>This is my personal blog about everything I think about.
-It's mostly science and technology,
+<p>I'm Conor and this is my personal blog about everything I think about. <br>
-but crazy ideas in other fields pop up too.
+It's mostly focused science and technology, but crazy ideas in other fields pop up too.
 <br>
 To stay updated on the blog subscribe to the <a href = "https://gilgahex.com/feed">atom feed</a>
 <br>